FDSN/StationXML/docs/level-station.rst

    .. container:: description

-      Station elevation, by default in meters.
+      Elevation of local ground surface level at station, by default in meters.

    .. container:: example